indiana-university/rivet-icons/README.md

 ## Change icon name in CSS

 Use CSS to dynamically change the icon via the `--name` variable.
 Set its value to the CSS variable of the desired icon ("heart" is `var(--heart)`).
-In order to not pollute the global `:root` scope, icon variables are declared at the level of the `rvt-icon` element.
-That means, `--name` should only be used on the `rvt-icon` element itself, not on an ancestor.
+Icon variables are declared at the level of the `rvt-icon` element.
+That means `--name` will only work when applied to the `rvt-icon` element itself, not on an ancestor.

 In this example, the button toggles the value of `aria-pressed` for screen reader users, while the icon updates between the solid heart and outlined heart for visual users.